alohahello/Linked-List-based-Music-Player-Tutorial/README.md

 This tutorial is designed to guide you through creating a music player using various data structures.
 By the end, you'll understand how to apply these structures in a real-world Python application.

-### B. About the Instructor

-[Instructor's bio and background, highlighting experience in Python programming and data structures.]

-### C. Contact Information

-[Instructor's email, social media links, or other contact information.]

 ## II.
 LINKED LISTS